RhetTbull/osxphotos/README.md

 - [Click](https://pypi.org/project/click/)

 ## Acknowledgements
-This project was inspired by photo-export by Patrick Fältström see: (https://github.com/patrikhson/photo-export) Copyright (c) 2015 Patrik Fältström paf@frobbit.se
+This project was originally inspired by photo-export by Patrick Fältström see: (https://github.com/patrikhson/photo-export) Copyright (c) 2015 Patrik Fältström paf@frobbit.se

 To interact with the Photos app, I use [py-applescript]( https://github.com/rdhyee/py-applescript) by "Raymond Yee / rdhyee".
 Rather than import this module, I included the entire module
 (which is published as public domain code) in a private module to prevent ambiguity with